coinables/MultisigCoordinator/README.md

-# Multisig Coordinator Server
+# Multisig Coordination Server

 A self-hosted local home server that acts as your personal Multisig Coordinator allowing any browser enabled device in your home to potentially be a multisig signing device.

-Multisig Coordination Platform explained video: https://youtu.be/3Z3AGUyebRw Video deomonstrating the multisig coordiantion server running on transactus.org: https://youtu.be/U8XjWMSR5NM?t=130
+Multisig Coordination Platform explained video: https://youtu.be/3Z3AGUyebRw Video demonstrating the multisig coordiantion server running on transactus.org: https://youtu.be/U8XjWMSR5NM?t=130

 This is free and unencumbered software released into the public domain.